sillybytes/sillybytes/about.md

 I develop full stack.
-Really mean that: from hardware design & firmware development, to systems programming, all the way up to web & mobile development, system administration and everything in between.
+Really mean that: from hardware design & firmware development, to systems programming, all the way up to web & mobile development, machine & deep learning, pure functional programming and everything in between.
 I just love everything that can go *beep beep boop*: electronics, computers, software, and also like my maths and stats as well.

 ## Find me